LeandroHornos/chemrocket/README.md

   <li>Kekule: A cheminformatics library that provides a Molecules Composer that allows to draw molecules and reactions, and work with molecules in different formats </li>
 </ul>

+## Kekule.JS

+In order to be able to use Kekule library inside this project, you need to move the css file import from node_modules to \_app.js since Next.js does not allow css imports from modules.
+You can check this comment from the author:
+<quote>Not tested in the Next environment but I guess the following approach may be a possible workaround.
+Please remove the CSS importing line in kekule.webpack.prod.js (require("./themes/default/kekule.css");), and require this CSS file in your own \_app.js instead.
+Have a try of that?</quote>
+<a href="https://github.com/partridgejiang/Kekule.js/issues/262#issuecomment-1008744853">Link to comment on Github</a>

 ## NEXTJS

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started